node-red/node-red.github.io/docs/writing-functions.md

 The following example maintains a count of how many times the function has been
 run:

+{% highlight javascript %}
 // initialise the counter to 0 if it doesn't exist already context.count = context.count || 0;
 context.count += 1;
 // make it part of the outgoing msg object msg.count = context.count;
+{% endhighlight %}

 The context object is *not* persisted across restarts of Node-RED.